aeronauticons/AERON-s-Bank/README.md

 The system includes the basic of banking system such as

-1. Creating Account and Adding Multiple Accounts
-   1.1.
-Input USERNAME and PASSWORD
+1. Creating Account and Adding Multiple Accounts\n 1.1.
+Input USERNAME and PASSWORD\n
    1.2.
-Auto generated Unique ID with 8 characters 1.3.
-With automatic 0php Balance
+Auto generated Unique ID with 8 characters\n
+   1.3.
+With automatic 0php Balance\n
 2. Deposit and Withdraw
    2.1.
-Log in using created Username and Password 2.2.
-Depositing a money (adding in a current balance)
+Log in using created Username and Password\n 2.2.
+Depositing a money (adding in a current balance)\n
       2.2.1.
-Can Print a Deposit Reciept (includes date) 2.3.
-Withdraw a money (deduction in a current balance) 2.3.1.
-Must have a 300php maintaining balance 2.3.2.
-Can Print a Withdraw Reciept (includes date)
+Can Print a Deposit Reciept (includes date)\n 2.3.
+Withdraw a money (deduction in a current balance)\n 2.3.1.
+Must have a 300php maintaining balance\n 2.3.2.
+Can Print a Withdraw Reciept (includes date)\n
 3. Check Balance
    3.1.
-Shows (ID, Username, Password and Current Balance)
+Shows (ID, Username, Password and Current Balance)\n
 4. Admin Role
    4.1.
-Sees all acounts including their (ID, Username, Password and Current Balance) 4.2.
-Can Print accounts
+Sees all acounts including their (ID, Username, Password and Current Balance)\n 4.2.
+Can Print accounts\n

 Note: